When I was living in Latvia it took me a few years before I visited the neighboring Baltic countries Estonia and Lithuania.

 If any countries know how to celebrate Christmas it’s the Baltics.
 Here the streets will be decorated and you’ll find Christmas markets in the Old Towns.

 Also, this will give you opportunities for skiing.
-Just don’t expect the French alps in either size (or price), but it’s good fun if you’re craving it, or if you’re a beginner.
+Just don’t expect the French Alps in either size (or price), but it’s good fun if you’re craving it, or if you’re a beginner.

 I’d suggest skipping January and February except if you agree with us Scandinavians that there’s no bad weather – only bad clothing.

-Because these months can very-very cold.
+Because these months can be very cold.

 If you visit during any of these periods you’ll also avoid the high season in July and August.